-Woodard Bay Natural Resources Conservation Area Loop Trail is a 2.8 mile heavily trafficked loop trail located near Olympia, WA that features beautiful wild flowers and is good for all skill levels.
+Woodard Bay Natural Resources Conservation Area Loop Trail is a 2.8 mile heavily trafficked loop trail located near Olympia, Washington that features beautiful wild flowers and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until September.

 Awesome display of west coast forest on mostly flat terrain.